AlgoMaster Logo

 Intuition

-The most natural approach is to literally simulate the zigzag.
-Create a 2D grid, place each character in the right cell by moving down and then diagonally up, and then read the grid row by row.
+Simulate the zigzag directly.
+Create a 2D grid, place each character in its cell by moving down and then diagonally up, then read the grid row by row.

-This mirrors how you'd draw the pattern on paper.
-It's easy to understand, but it wastes space because most cells in the grid stay empty.
+This mirrors drawing the pattern on paper.
+It is straightforward to reason about, but it wastes space because most cells in the grid stay empty.

 Algorithm